albertodemichelis/squirrel/doc/source/reference/language/threads.rst

     single: Using Threads

-Threads are created through the built-in function 'newthread(func)'; this function gets as parameter a squirrel function and bind it to the new thread objects (will be the thread body).
+Threads are created through the built-in function 'newthread(func)'; this function gets as parameter a quirrel function and bind it to the new thread objects (will be the thread body).
 The returned thread object is initially in 'idle' state. the thread can be started with the function 'threadobj.call()'; the parameters passed to 'call' are passed to the thread function.